t-kelly/lerna-repo/packages/lerna-test-1/README.md

-## Lerna Test Project 1 now has a README
+## Lerna Test Project 1

+This README has been updated from the first version